Custom Pipe Racks: Essential Solutions for Complex Projects

 5. Designed for Installation, Not Just Drawings

-Some designs look clean but are difficult to install.
+Some designs may look clean but are difficult to install.

 Custom racks factor in:

-Lifting and handling constraints
+Lifting and handling constraints.

-Transport limitations
+Transport limitations.

-Assembly sequence on site
+Assembly sequence on-site.

-Modular vs Stick-Built Pipe Racks: What Actually Works on Site
+Modular vs. Stick-Built Pipe Racks: What Actually Works on Site

 Modular pipe racks work when timelines are tight and precision matters.

-Fabrication happens in controlled environments
+Fabrication occurs in controlled environments.

-Modules arrive ready for installation
+Modules arrive ready for installation.

-Less dependency on site conditions
+There is less dependency on site conditions.

 Stick-built pipe racks work when flexibility is required.

-Adjustments can be made during installation
+Adjustments can be made during installation.

-Suitable for complex or constrained layouts
+Suitable for complex or constrained layouts.

-Easier to adapt in unpredictable conditions
+Easier to adapt in unpredictable conditions.

 Common Mistakes Teams Make with Pipe Rack Design and Fabrication

-1. Locking the Structure Before Finalising Routing
+1. Locking the Structure Before Finalizing Routing

-This happens more often than it should.
+This mistake occurs more often than it should.

 The rack gets designed before piping layouts are fully resolved.

-Supports don’t match actual pipe runs
+Supports do not match actual pipe runs.

-On-site modifications become unavoidable
+On-site modifications become unavoidable.

 Once steel is fabricated, flexibility disappears.